 CV fraud in Australia and New Zealand is very common.
-In fact, 25% of all candidates have discrepancies in their job application according to research conducted by First Advantage.
+In fact, 25% of all candidates have discrepancies in their job applications according to research conducted by First Advantage.
 This figure is further backed by the Independent Commission Against Corruption.

 Let's take a look at the different types of candidate discrepancies you may come across.

 Reference checks are an important part of the recruitment process and the more that are done, the better the outcome.
 This is because: